chakrakan/shopies/README.md

 ### Extra Features Implementation

-In line with **enablement** and **empowerment**, I wanted to ensure all aditional featuers are not forced onto the user and remain opt-in.
+In line with **enablement** and **empowerment**, I wanted to ensure all aditional features are not *forced* onto the user and remain *opt-in*.
 The user has the flexibility to incorporate them as they perform core functionalities.

 **Personalization**